ComputeCanada/magic_castle/README.md

 **default value**: None

-`os_floating_ips` defines a list of pre-allocated floating ip addresses that will be assigned to the login nodes.
+Defines a list of pre-allocated floating ip addresses that will be assigned to the login nodes.
 If this variable is left empty, (e.g. : `[]`) the login nodes' floating ips will be managed by Terraform.